Hey Y’all, I’m finally doing it. I get so many questions about our Loft Space, so today I’m sharing a Fall Tour of the Loft.

 Relaxing Loft Area – Industrial Farmhouse Fall Decorations

-Several vintage and antique pieces are displayed in the loft and many provide extra storage for out of season decor.
+Several vintage and antique pieces are displayed in the loft; many provide extra storage for out-of-season decor.

-The floor lamp, with a clear glass shade, was added because it doesn’t block the view.
+The floor lamp was added with a clear glass shade because it doesn’t block the view.
 The neutral rug works perfectly within the rustic industrial loft.
-You can see a similar rug here.
+The rug is vintage, but you can see this similar rug.

 One of my favorite additions is the commercial cart.
-It was another repurposed piece that husband and I made useable by adding shelving.
+It was another repurposed piece that Brad and I made useable by adding shelving.

-A trio of vintage crates hold old movies and books. as well as help to hide those pesky, but necessary, electronic wires.
+A trio of vintage crates hold old movies and books and help hide those pesky but necessary electronic wires.

-In addition to the glass lamp shade, I like to use glass cloches and glass vases, to keep the view around the loft open.
+In addition to the glass lampshade, I like to use glass cloches and vases to keep the view around the loft open.

-The amber vase was a thrift store find that I used in the greenhouse last fall.
-It’s beautiful colors are perfect for the Industrial Farmhouse Fall Decoration Ideas.
+The amber vase was a thrift store find I used in the greenhouse last fall.
+Its beautiful colors are perfect for the Industrial Farmhouse Fall Decoration Ideas.

-This year it’s filled with dried okra stems, faux fall leaves and berries.
-It’s golden color helps to add some warmth to the loft area.
+This year, it’s filled with dried okra stems, faux fall leaves, and berries.
+Its golden color adds warmth to the loft area, making for a stylish, creative display.

 Industrial Farmhouse Loft View